October 9, 2022

 INTO THE MOUNTAINS

 The walk up into the mountains was challenging.
-But it definitely wasn’t not any steeper or higher than what I’d already hiked in the Basque Country.
-Finding out way out off town was a bit tricky, as there were very few markers for those of us brave souls willing to go against the grain.
+But it definitely wasn’t any steeper or higher than what I’d already hiked in the Basque Country.
+Finding our way out of town was a bit tricky, as there were very few markers for those of us brave souls willing to go against the grain.

 But eventually, we found the way and onto a wide forest road that was easy to follow.
-When Jose and I started up the hill together, and could see windmills on the distant ridges.
-But they soon disappeared, as a cold wind pushed misty clouds in to obscure everything.
+When Jose and I started up the hill together, we could see windmills on the distant ridges.
+But they soon disappeared, as a cold wind pushed misty clouds in that obscured everything.

-After a while, I pulled ahead of Jose choosing a brisker pace just to stay warm.
-Grass-covered hills rose up beside me.
+After a while, I pulled ahead of Jose, choosing a brisker pace to stay warm.
+Grass-covered hills rose beside me.
 Cows grazed here and there, but that was the extent of what I could see as I climbed higher into the cloud cover.

 The epic views I’d hoped to get from the top were nonexistent.
 I couldn’t even see the windmills on the ridge any more, but I think I could still hear their mechanical hum over the wind.

-Eventually I had to stopped to find my rain jacket in my pack and tug it on.
+Eventually, I had to stop to find my rain jacket in my pack and tug it on.
 I needed something more to keep me warm, and I even added my buff around my ears to keep them from feeling frosty at this higher elevation.

-Near the top of the long climb a handful of loose horses appeared, and the cold wind seemed to blow their manes as they casually walked away from me.
-The temperature felt a solid 15-20 degrees colder up here than it had been when I’d enjoyed my coffee down in Mondoñedo, and couldn’t afford to stop for too many photos.
+A handful of loose horses appeared near the top of the long climb, and the cold wind seemed to blow their manes as they casually walked away from me.
+The temperature felt a solid 15-20 degrees colder up here than it had been when I’d enjoyed my coffee down in Mondoñedo, and I couldn’t afford to stop for too many photos.
 I needed to keep moving to stay warm.

-Once I made it to the summit though, it was easy walking on wide dirt roads that followed the ridge, past herds of cattle.
-The views of the Galician highlands started to open up a little as the road gradually descended.
-But it still felt quite cold and the skies completely hidden with light gray hue of the clouds.
+Once I made it to the summit, though, it was easy walking on wide dirt roads that followed the ridge, past herds of cattle.
+The views of the Galician highlands began to open up as the road gradually descended.
+But it still felt quite cold, and a light gray hue of clouds completely obscured the skies.

 ABADIN

-Somewhere just shy of the town, I passed the 700-kilometer point of my Camino which just blew my mind!
-It seemed like was just celebrating the last milestone.
-And in a matter of days I’ll be at the end of the Camino.
-The beginning of this journey — back in Hendaye, France — seemed like a lifetime ago.
-And now the kilometers seem to just be flying by.
+Somewhere just shy of the town, I passed the 700-kilometer point of my Camino, which just blew my mind!
+It seemed like I was celebrating the last milestone.
+I’ll be at the end of the Camino del Norte in just a matter of days.
+The beginning of this journey — back in Hendaye, France — felt like a lifetime ago.
+And now the kilometers are just flying by.

-As I got to Abadin and settled into the albergue, I started to notice more differences between the “old” pilgrims (i.e. those of us who started weeks ago) and the “new” ones.
+When I arrived at Abadin and settled into my albergue, I began to notice more differences between the “old” pilgrims (i.e., those who had started weeks ago) and the “new” ones.
 The main difference wasn’t just in whether we carried all our gear in backpacks versus transporting a suitcase from albergue to albergue.
 Nor was it decided by whether we took the easier ‘low’ route or the more difficult ‘high’ one.

 No, the real distinction seemed to be in what occurred at the albergue itself.
 All of us old-timers immediately set about doing our town chores – getting cleaned up, doing some laundry, eating, and then having a bit of quiet downtime.

 Meanwhile, the newcomers who started in Galicia were still fresh.
 Their focus was on living the high life.
-They were on a vacation and they were going to enjoy it to the fullest.
+They were on vacation and intended to enjoy it to the fullest.

-These pilgrims had a loud and boisterous meal in the albergue’s communal dining room at 9 pm, followed by laughing/drinking/smoking for several more hours.
-Then they collapsed into their bunks sometime after midnight with little regard for the peaceful sleep of those of us who’d quietly retired hours earlier.
+These pilgrims had a loud and boisterous meal in the albergue’s communal dining room at 9 pm, followed by several more hours of laughing/drinking/smoking.
+They collapsed into their bunks sometime after midnight with little regard for the peaceful sleep of those of us who’d quietly retired hours earlier.

 It was a culture clash, for sure.
 And I can only describe it as being akin to walking the Camino with people who were on Spring Break!